21 English Words with Multiple Meanings

 I think I have lost my car key.

 Meaning #2: something that is necessary to do or achieve something

-The key to learning English is practicing every day.
+The key to learning English is to practice every day.

 Meaning #3: any of the buttons of a typewriter or computer

 I love typing without looking at the keys.

 Meaning #4: used as an adjective to mean extremely important